rtrchaitanya/Bank-Fraud-Analysis/README.md

 * Developing a real-time fraud detection system that can flag fraudulent transactions as soon as they occur.
 * Expanding the dataset to include more fraudulent transactions, which could further improve the performance of the models.
 * Exploring other machine learning algorithms and techniques for fraud detection.

-**Contributions**

-This project is a collaborative effort between [list of contributors].
-We welcome contributions from the community to further improve the project.